msveshnikov/jira-clone-autocode/docs/competitor_analysis.md

-Here's an analysis of potential competitors for the JIRA Clone project, structured in a format suitable for a markdown file:
+Here's an analysis of potential competitors for the JIRA  project, structured in a format suitable for a markdown file:

 # Competitor Analysis